Fear of failure.

 It’s fear that stops us going after our bigger goals and dreams

-Fear of failure might prevent us going after massively inspiring goals.
+Fear of failure might prevent us from going after massively inspiring goals.
 Or we worry that if we’re successful our success will impact negatively in other areas of our lives and relationships.
 We may even just be afraid of getting out of our comfort zones.
 But it’s in the process of pursuing big goals that we grow.

 We expand our knowledge and brain power and sometimes even our physical power.
 We only grow when we step outside our comfort zones.
 And even if we don’t achieve the goal, we still learn a lot in the process.

-One of the beliefs that NLP Practitioners hold is that, ‘There’s no failure, only feedback.’
+One of the beliefs that NLP Practitioners hold is that ‘There’s no failure, only feedback.’
 If we treat anything that might go ‘wrong’ as feedback (rather than failure), we become more objective and can learn from it, developing increasing flexibility.
 When we label something as a failure it tends to stop us in our tracks.

 So we set ‘Comfort Zone Goals’ instead

 These are smaller and less courageous goals.
 While we can at least feel as if we’ve achieved something, they often don’t inspire us to greatness.
 It’s worthwhile asking yourself the question: ‘What would I do if I knew I couldn’t fail?’
 Then sit quietly and listen.
 What is your heart yearning for?
 Maybe you want to run a marathon, but you’ve never even jogged before?
-Maybe you’d love to start your own business, but you don’t know where to start and you’re worried about missing the regular income from your job?
+Maybe you’d love to start your own business, but you don’t know where to start, and you’re worried about missing the regular income from your job?

 What is it?

 Perhaps you want to go to university and study for an advanced qualification but wonder if you have sufficient brain power, time or staying power.
-I don’t know – what is it you’d love to do that would take you out of you comfort zone and into another part of town?
+I don’t know – what is it you’d love to do that would take you out of your comfort zone and into another part of town?

 Whatever it is, I expect someone else has already done it.
 And if someone else can do it, then you can too.